-Unit UF 72, Medical Critical Care Unit (MCCU), is a 24 bed inpatient adult intensive and intermediate care unit located on the 7th floor in the Patient Services Building, North Tower.
-The unit consists of all private ICU capable rooms including 2 negative pressure isolation rooms.
-Monitoring of patients include 24 Philips bedside monitors each capable of monitoring ECG, NIBP, invasive pressure monitoring, temperature, CO2 and oxygen saturation.
-Additional monitoring capability for invasive pressures and continuous cardiac output via Edwards FloTrac/EV1000 monitoring.
+Unit UF 72, Intermediate Care Unit (IMC), is a 24-bed inpatient intermediate care unit located on the 7th floor in the Patient Services Building, North Tower.
+The unit consists of all private IMC capable rooms including 2 negative pressure isolation rooms.
+Monitoring of patients include 24 Philips bedside monitors each capable of monitoring ECG, NIBP, invasive pressure monitoring, temperature and oxygen saturation.
 All monitoring parameters are transmitted via hardwire to the central station having capability to print ECG rhythm strips.
-The MCCU provides treatment for patients requiring complex stabilization and care.
+The unit provides treatment for non-intubated patients requiring complex stabilization and care.
 Care is provided 24 hours per day 7 days per week.

 Description of Patient Populations

-Nursing care is focused on the assessment, diagnosis, treatment, evaluation, and monitoring of the critically ill adult patient.
+Nursing care is focused on the assessment, diagnosis, monitoring, treatment and evaluation of the acutely and chronically ill complex patients.
 Special emphasis is placed on the use of critical thinking in the ongoing assessment of the critically ill patient.
-Nursing activities include hemodynamic (arterial, central venous pressure, pulmonary artery pressures, intra-abdominal pressures, arterial and venous oxygenation and capnography) monitoring, rhythm interpretation, fluid and electrolyte monitoring, vasoactive and inotropic therapy, respiratory management in both mechanically- ventilated and spontaneously-breathing patients, postoperative recovery, specialized wound care, nutritional therapy, medical management, rehabilitation initiation, and comfort/palliative care measures as indicated.
+Nursing activities include respiratory management of patient on BIPAP, CPAP, high flow oxygen and oxymizer, continuous EKG monitoring, invasive and noninvasive blood pressure monitoring and intra-abdominal pressures, arterial and venous oxygenation and capnography, monitoring, rhythm interpretation, fluid and electrolyte monitoring, vasoactive and inotropic therapy, postoperative recovery, specialized wound care, nutritional therapy, medical management, rehabilitation initiation, and comfort/palliative care measures as indicated.
 Patient and family education and emotional support related to the patient’s condition and treatment is an essential element in the nursing care provided.
 Nurses utilize a multi-disciplinary plan of care to deliver consistent goal directed care.
 Patient and family education and discharge planning are also important components of nursing care delivered in the unit.

 Health Care Team

-Nursing management for the unit includes registered nurses in the positions of Nurse Manager and Clinical Leader.
-The Department of Nursing staff is provided training experiences to attain and maintain competence as defined by the unit and role specific job descriptions and departmental education plan.
-Support techs provide clerical support for the direct patient caregivers and function as a unit-based mobility team encouraging and assisting with early mobility.
-The Registered Nurse is responsible for guiding care of the patient based upon the individualized plan.
-Nursing care delivered by Patient Care Assistants is coordinated under the direction of the Registered Nurse.
+Nursing Management for the unit includes a Nurse Manager, Clinical Leader and Unit Assistant.
+Department of Nursing Staff is provided training experiences to attain and maintain competence as defined by the unit/role specific job descriptions and departmental education plan.
+Monitor Support Techs provide clerical support and central monitor support for the direct patient caregivers.
+The Registered Nurse is responsible for guiding care of the patient based upon the individualized care plan.
+The Patient Care Assistant (PCA) provide direct bedside care: assisting patients with ADL’s including CHG bath, mobility, and Glucometer check.
+PCA are under supervision of RNs.

-- Complexity of the patient’s condition (frequency of procedures, emotional needs, and physical care needs which are reflected in the QuadraMed system)
+- Complexity of the patient’s condition (frequency of procedures, emotional needs, and physical care needs)

 - Technology required